greyhats13/99co-technical-test/README.md

 Unlike Weave Flux, Atlantis can revert the actual state to desired state based on Github if we perform infrastructure changes outside atlantis.

 # Network
-Here's our infrastructure diagram designed for our AWS network.
+Here's our infrastructure terraform  for our AWS network.
 Our VPC CIDR will use: **10.0.0.0/16**
 The subnet CIDR will be derived using Terraform function
 ```terraform